Covid-19 vaccination information

 Get Your Vaccination - Operation Vaccinate the Peninsula

 The vaccines offered at clinics in the area are the Pfizer, Moderna and Johnson & Johnson vaccines.
 Information for each clinic often indicates which vaccine is offered that day.
+The free vaccine is available for ages 12 and up.
+A parent or guardian must accompany a minor, and only the Pfizer vaccine has been approved for those age 12-17.
 On April 23, the CDC resumed allowing the use of the Johnson & Johnson one-shot vaccine after a pause.
 Read more about the Johnson & Johnson (Janssen) vaccine.

 Hampton Health Department, 3130 Victoria Blvd., Hampton Virginia, 23661.
 Make an appointment.